Are Butler Soy Curls any good?

 I stumbled across this product via a friends Instagram feed, who seemed bowled over by the meat substitute.
-Over time the curly soy pieces kept popping up here and there in my periphery, the universe was trying to tell me something – so I duly obliged via an Amazon Prime order (affiliate link) and got to investigating.
+Over time the curly soy pieces kept popping up here and there in my periphery, the universe was trying to tell me something – so I duly obliged via an Amazon Prime order (affiliate link, we get a referral fee) and got to investigating.

 First impressions aren’t eye popping – the packaging and product itself isn’t much to look at.
 Its a fairly utilitarian packet and the curls themselves are a rather bland and beige dehydrated tangle.
 But hey, judging books and their covers and what have you right.